ibm-cloud-docs/watsonxdata/prov_lite_plan.md

     - `cloud_type`:
        - `ibm`: For fully managed account instances (default).
        - `aws_vpc`: For customer-owned account instances.
     - `use_case_template`: You can provision the Lite plan instance based on three use cases.
-The valid values accepted by the parameter are ai (Generative AI), workloads (Data Engineering workloads), and performance (High Performance BI).
+The valid values accepted by the parameter are ai (Generative AI), workloads (Data Engineering), and performance (High Performance BI).
 The default value is `workloads`.

          For availability and general information related to customer-owned account deployed instances, contact your IBM sales representative or [open a support ticket](https://cloud.ibm.com/unifiedsupport/cases/form).
          {: note}